rustyrussell/bolts/12-offer-encoding.md

 Because the messaging layer is unreliable, it's quite possible to receive multiple requests for the same offer.
-As it's the caller's responsibility not to reuse `invoice_request_payer_key` the writer doesn't have to check all the fields are duplicates before simply returning a previous invoice.
+As it's the caller's responsibility not to reuse `invoice_request_payer_id` the writer doesn't have to check all the fields are duplicates before simply returning a previous invoice.
 Note that such caching is optional, and should be carefully limited when e.g. currency conversion is involved, or if the invoice has expired.

-The invoice duplicates fields rather than committing to the previous offer or invoice_request.
+The invoice duplicates fields rather than committing to the previous invoice_request.
 This flattened format simplifies storage at some space cost, as the payer need only remember the invoice for any refunds or proof.

-The reader of the invoice cannot trust the invoice correctly reflects the offer and invoice_request fields, hence the requirements to check that they are correct.
+The reader of the invoice cannot trust the invoice correctly reflects the invoice_request fields, hence the requirements to check that they are correct, although allowance is made for simply sending an unrequested invoice directly.

 Note that the recipient of the invoice can determine the expected amount from either the offer it received, or the invoice_request it